 No one ever roots for their investments to go down in value, but of course it is inevitable to happen sometime if you are investing over decade long periods.
 And knowing how, and when, to tax loss harvest can provide you tens of thousands in tax deductions over your life.

 Update: We recently hosted a webinar on tax loss harvesting, walking you through how to capture losses to get a tax deduction, along with the pros and cons (yes, there are cons!) of performing tax loss harvesting.
-You can view a recording of our webinar by clicking here.
+Simply click play and enter your email below:

 Tax loss harvesting can be technical – But we think it is important for you to see the potential value in performing the task, and its implications.

 And also, we like to remind those reading that as clients of Arnold and Mote Wealth Management, this is just one of the many tasks we perform for you.